sandhawke/webgram-sessions/README.md

+MAYBE this should move back into webgram?
+It'd be more smooth there.
+It can remain separate files...?

 Add securely-resumable-sessions to webgram, using secrets kept in localStorage.
 Basically, makes it easy for server code to remember which client it's talking to, like cookies.